DeMarcoLab/imp_preprocessing_pipelines/README.md

 - The required packages are bundled in the conda environment found in **environment.yml**

 <h5>For object mesh creation</h5>

-- cmake
-- [pyMesh](https://github.com/PyMesh/PyMesh) for the object to mesh pipeline.
-This is a bit of pain to install - looking to find alternatives.
 - [multiresoultion-mesh-creator](https://github.com/davidackerman/multiresolution-mesh-creator)

 <h5>Folder structure</h5>